MysteryPancake/Houdini-VBD/README.md

 WIP of Vertex Block Descent (VBD) in Houdini.
 It runs natively without plugins, as god intended.

-Now supporting the main contributions from Augmented Vertex Block Descent (AVBD) too!
+Now supports the main additions from Augmented Vertex Block Descent (AVBD) too!
+Note this currently only affects AVBD constraints.

 There's an OpenCL version for performance, and an old VEX version to show how it works.
 Both are included in the HIP files.